-In simple words a design is way to get your message across your costumers.
-But sometimes we hear designers complaining about the design stating the client is asking to do the impossible and have ruined the whole design by including the impossible limitations and difficult to include elements.
-But as a web designer, it is our business to design what our client seeks and about all those limitations, things like this happens all the time and if current client is not doing then somebody else will.
+In simple words a design is a way to get your message across to your customers.
+But sometimes we hear designers complaining about the design stating the client is asking to do the impossible and have ruined the whole design by including the impossible limitations and difficult-to-include elements.
+But as a web designer, it is our business to design what our client seeks and about all those limitations, things like this happen all the time and if a current client is not doing then somebody else will.

-In many cases the requests are not as odd as they appear, it just that most requirements are lost in translation.
-Think of a company executive trying to explain the design in designer’s language.
-It can totally go in different direction.
+In many cases the requests are not as odd as they appear, it is just that most requirements are lost in translation.
+Think of a company executive trying to explain the design in the designer’s language.
+It can totally go in different directions.
 May the client is asking just the normal thing but the way he explains makes it difficult to understand and then even hard to code and design.
 It’s like a tug-of-war between the client and the designer.
-Both are standing in opposite direction trying to pull the same rope in opposite direction.
+Both are standing in opposite directions trying to pull the same rope in opposite directions.

-No matter the client as a designer it is our moral duty to guide the project to a successful conclusion where we convert the client’s request into successful running website.
+No matter the client as a designer it is our moral duty to guide the project to a successful conclusion where we convert the client’s request into a successful running website.
 Also, we have to accept that sometimes a non-creative person can see things which we designers even fail to notice.
-As far as limits are concerned the client understands much better its own brand and for what it stands.
-Over exposure can really be bad sometimes.
+As far as limits are concerned the client understands its own brand and for what it stands.
+Over-exposure can really be bad sometimes.

 As a designer if you can understand the challenge of the client’s wish and look at it from a unique opportunity point of view then you already are a good designer.

 Believe it or not there are limitations in every design project the only difference is sometimes they fall in your jurisdiction and sometimes they do not.
 Look closely there are limitations everywhere.
 They are on: